 One day when I was daydreaming about early retirement, I came up with a list of 50 things I’d like to do as an early retiree.
 I’ll probably come up with 50 more when I actually have the time.
 So, no, I can’t imagine I’ll be bored.
 What were those other reasons?

-Reason #3: You’re in the prime of your career.
+Rejecting the reasons not to retire early #3: You’re in the prime of your career.

 Well, that’s a fact.
 I’ve been out of residency training for more than a decade; I have some valuable experience.
 Some would say that I’m making a real contribution to society.
 I don’t quite see it that way – it’s more of an exchange with society.
 I deliver safe, high-quality anesthesia care in exchange for money.
 It’s more of a transaction than a contribution.
 Society pays me quite well.